 1. View Wildflowers & Wildlife

-As the weather warms up, get outside with a hike through one of Jackson Hole's national parks or take a bike ride through town.
-The roads to Grand Teton National Park and Yellowstone National park are accessible beginning in mid-April through May, just in time for a late spring trip.
-You may also enjoy a bicycle ride from downtown Jackson toward Grand Teton National Park on the paved multi-use pathway, which provides miles of fantastic sights and connects with the Jenny Lake Scenic Loop, where you can continue your ride.
+As the weather warms up, get outside with a hike through one of Jackson Hole's national parks.
+The roads to Grand Teton National Park and Yellowstone National Park are accessible beginning in mid-April through May, just in time for a late spring trip.
 Hiking in Jackson Hole opens up a world of panoramic views and a day of outdoor adventure, so get out there!

 Jackson Hole's springtime fishing is accessible to expert anglers, first-time fishers, and everybody in between.
 Head out on an exciting adventure when you go float fishing, wade through Jackson Hole's waters, join in on a guided fly fishing tour with an experienced professional, or spend your day fishing alone in the peace and quiet of the area's parks.
 Visitors can design their fishing excursion to match their personal skill set and goals and see breathtaking scenery and wildlife along the way.
 Please make sure to check local guidelines and secure a fishing permit before heading out!